vasuskimo/discoh/README.md

 ```
 ![read and write flow](Memcache_read_write.png)

-Here is how writes happen in the FB architecture:
+Here is how writes happen in the client per the original FB architecture:
 ```
 update_or_insert_in_db(k,v) // update or insert the key/value pair in the db delete(k) // delete the key from the cache
 ```

-Here is the modified write in your client with discoh in the architecture:
+Here is the modified write in the client with discoh in the Enhanced FB architecture:

 ```
 update_or_insert_in_db(k,v) // update or insert the key/value pair in the db